uberlyftparkingviolation/NYU-CUSP-Capstone-2019/README.md

 # Usage
 ## Step 1: Data Collection
 - [Data Collection](https://github.com/uberlyftparkingviolation/NYU-CUSP-Capstone-2019/blob/master/ETL1_Data_Collection.ipynb): Developed a pipeline to collect all the 42-month FHV and 6-year parking ticket datasets
+- Note: all data is open on the Internet.
+For every data, we've provided either the link or the intermediated form
 ## Step 2: Data Preprocessing
 - Basic Geo-unit of all data: taxi zone